KDE/digikam-doc/setup_application/database_settings.rst

 Database Migration
 ------------------

-The photo management application comes up with an exclusive tool “Database Migration”, that allows users to migrate their data.
+The photo management application comes up with an exclusive tool named **Database Migration**, that allows users to migrate their data.
 Suppose, you’re using SQLite and you wish to move all data to MySQL database, migration tool will help you do so.
 It can help you migrate data from SQLite to MySQL and vice versa.

 To migrate to another database, go to :menuselection:`Settings --> Database Migration...`.
 A dialog box appears: